appuio/docs/services/webserver/00_introduction.rst

 #.
 Update the application configuration on APPUiO
 #.
 Trigger a new deployment in APPUiO

 The following sections will describe how this pipeline might be implemented using **Gitlab CI**.
-Topics that will be covered include:
+Topics that will be covered include (among others):

 * Building and running the service as a docker container
 * Implementing a simple Gitlab CI pipeline with caching and artifacts